eduveks/maibery/README.md

 > This requires GIT command.

-Then start the Netuno with the Pluto application:
+Then start the Netuno with the Maibery application:

 ```
 ./netuno server app=maibery